digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.dbgi.lschwegler.2023.03.09.md

 - Therefore, in future I will not slice the succulents but I can dry them several times in the dry freezer.
 Also, it might be good not to fill the freezer too much, that could also give a better result.
 This means I will use the freezer a lot, but unfortunately it is not always available.
 One option is to buy an additional one.
 This will probably not affect me any more as my bachelor project ends on 01.06.202023.
 - We can't really move the scale from the lab to another place.
 It is extremely sensitive and expensive.
 Buying an additional one is an option, but also a question of time and money.
 So it would mean if Edouard and Stefanie could do it for me?
 - I need a list of the plants I need to collect in the greenhouse.

+AFTERNOON:
+There is a scale I can use "Mettler Toledo".
+I now also have the list of plants I will collect in the greenhouse.
+There are 341 succulents and cacti, but which ones have more than one specimen, so there are probably just over 200 that I have to collect.
+I have photographed the plants for which the drying worked and those for which it did not and I have also deposited them here under vault-assets-images_lendita.

 ## Todo tomorrow